 - Facilitating awaydays for the Permanent Secretary and top team of a central Government department to build the team and help them to develop new ways of working.

 - Designing and facilitating an awayday for a senior leadership team to launch a review of their three-year strategy.

 - Running workshops with staff at all levels – managers, consultants, nurses and porters – in three London hospitals to embed new values and new ways of working.

 - Working with the management board of a local charity to create a new three-year strategy.

 A bit more about me

-I have recently completed an MSc in Organisational Change at Ashridge Business School.
-This has brought new ideas and approaches into my work, including Gestalt psychology, complexity theory and relational working.
+I have an MSc in Organisational Change at Ashridge Business School.
+This brought new ideas and approaches into my work, including Gestalt psychology, complexity theory and relational working.

 Before running my own consultancy, I worked for twelve years at the Audit Commission, initially in policy and research roles before moving into senior management.
 In my time there I was personally involved in the merger and de-merger of departments, the launch of new products and services, and coping both with fast growth and with rapid budget cuts.
 I worked closely with the Chief Executive and Managing Directors on change projects and strategy development.
 My final three years at the Commission were spent as an internal consultant.